 I am a major enthusiast for history of all kinds.
 I especially love researching and writing about the lesser known parts of history.

-I've read several of books in the Killing series.
-The characteristic of these books I've always loved is the fact that these books are written more like page turning novels than the typical esoteric approach get used in most history texts.
-Bill O’reilly and William Duggard understand that many if not most history buffs are looking for interesting and compelling stories.
+I've read several books in the Killing series.
+A characteristic of these books that I've always loved is the fact they're written more like page turning novels than the typical esoteric approach get used in most history texts.
+Bill O'Reilly and William Dugard understand that many, if not most, history buffs are looking for interesting and compelling stories.

 As a Jew who had family affected by the Holocaust, I've always had a great interest in the history surrounding the Nazi's rise to power, World War II, and the Holocaust.
 After reading this book, I was amazed at how much I did not know about the history surrounding the fall of the Third Reich and the fate of Nazi and SS leaders.
 It is a story that definitely needs more attention.

-Interesting Fact # 1: The Catholic Church and the Red Cross helped Nazis escape Germany
+The Catholic Church and the Red Cross helped Nazis escape Germany.

 Following World War II, the Catholic Church considered the rise of the atheist Soviet Union as one of their greatest threats.
 In addition, the church was looking to expand its influence in Latin America.
 In order to counter what it considered a major threat and expand its influence, the Vatican issued new identity papers to known Nazis.
 These Nazis the used these identity papers to obtain travel documents from the Red Cross called 10.100s.
 The 10.100s acted like passports allowing Nazis to travel out of Europe to countries in North and South America.
 In 1947 alone, an estimated 8,000 members of the SS safely traveled to the United States and Canada.
 A large number of Nazis were also able to utilize Vatican and Red Cross assistance to settle in Argentina, Brazil, and Paraguay.
 The details of how this happened are in chapter 4 that begins on page 41.

-Interesting Fact #2: There were many women who served in the SS
+There were many women who served in the SS.

 Most people probably don't know that over 3500 women served as SS concentration camp guards.
 The book tells the story of Elfriede Huth, a woman who was a guard at the Ravensbruck concentration camp 50 miles north of Berlin.
 The books details that the SS women perpetrated cruel acts that rival the men including the murder of babies and killing prisoners with vicious attack dogs.
 Two of these female SS guards, Dorothea Blinz and Irma Grese were later hanged for their crimes.
 This story is detailed in chapter 24 that begins on page 239.

-Interesting Fact #3: The CIA employed Nazis following World War II
+The CIA employed Nazis following World War II.

 With the rise communism following World War II, the CIA enlisted the services of former Nazis.
 Since the Nazis had first hand knowledge of Soviet and East German operations as a result of fighting the Soviets, they were used for spying and intelligence gathering operations.
 Nazi Klaus Barbie, known as the "Butcher of Lyon" received $1700 a month to spy for the CIA.
 In addition, the CIA helped Barbie escape from Europe and settle in Bolivia.
 In Bolivia, Barbie helped the CIA track down and assassinate communist icon Che Guevara.
 See page 45-46 and page 216-217 for details on this story.

-Interesting Fact #4.
-A Nazi who once’s worked to eliminated Jews later worked to protect the Jewish homeland
+A Nazi who worked to eliminate Jews later worked to protect the Jewish homeland.

 Otto Skorzeny was a famed Nazi soldier who carried out missions of unbelievable danger and courage.
 His exploits included the rescue of Benito Mussolini from a mountain fortress.
 In that operation he led a team that landed gliders on a mountain plateau, stormed the building where Mussolini was being held, and spirited Mussolini out in a glider.
 Following the war, Skorzeny was jailed awaiting trial for various charges when he escaped and fled to Argentina.